ctreado/EmergingJetsAnalysis/README.md

 ### Histogramming
-Histogramming is performed through the xAH::Algorithm `HistogramEJsTree`, which runs over the output EJsMiniNtuple from the ntuple-making step.
+Histogramming is performed through the xAH::Algorithm `EJsNtupleToHists`, which runs over the output EJsMiniNtuple from the ntuple-making step.
+The algorithm uses the `EJsHistogramManager` class to book and fill histograms of interest using the information in the given tree.

 Example configuration files for histogramming can be found under `EJsAnalysis/config/EJsHistoConfig*.py`, and example submission scripts